PeerTalk Support Groups

 Questions about PeerTalk Support Groups

 We'll ask you to observe a 2 metre distancing at all times.
-The chairs for the meeting, where possible, will be set out 2 metres apart.
-We prefer you to wear a face covering and we'll have them available at the meeting, or you can wear your own.
+The chairs for the meeting will be set out 2 metres apart.
+We ask you to wear a face covering throughout the meeting and we'll have them available at the meeting, or you can wear your own.
 We won't be serving refreshments after the meeting, so you might like bring a bottle of water with you, or a flask of tea!

 In order to support the NHS Test and Trace system we'll be asking you to leave your contact details with us after each meeting.
 We'll keep these in a sealed envelope for 3 weeks, and then we'll destroy them.
 And finally, if you're feeling unwell, or someone in your household is unwell, we ask you to stay at home.

-We appreciate that this is a very different sort of 'normal' and we'll go gently into this new way of meeting.
-We can't wait to see our lovely attendees again and want to assure you we can meet safely.
+We appreciate that this is a very different sort of 'normal' and and we want to assure you we can meet safely - these measures give us the confidence to do so.

 Thank you, in advance, for your cooperation in observing these changes.